Unama'ki Institute of Natural Resources

-The Unama'ki Institute of Natural Resources (UINR) is a non-profit organization located in the Mi'kmaq community of Eskasoni on Unama’ki (Cape Breton Island), Nova Scotia, Canada.
-UINR serves the five Mi'kmaq communities in Unama'ki–Eskasoni, Membertou, Potlotek, Wagmatcook, and Waycobah.
+The Unama'ki Institute of Natural Resources (UINR) is an Indigenous led non-profit organization located in the Mi'kmaw community of Eskasoni on Unama’ki (Cape Breton Island), Nova Scotia, Canada.

+UINR serves the five Mi'kmaw communities in Unama'ki–Eskasoni, Membertou, Potlotek, Wagmatcook, and Waycobah.
 Since its formation in 1999, the UINR Board of Directors has been made up of the five Unama’ki Chiefs.